 Make a choice

-Infrared heaters or high-heat retention storage heaters aren’t a bad fallback.
+If you don't want a heat pump, infrared heaters or high-heat retention storage heaters aren’t a bad fallback.
 They will increasingly deliver carbon footprint reductions as electricity in the grid comes more from renewable energy.
-That is with the exception of Northern Ireland, where infrared and storage heaters will be worse for the climate for some time because the carbon footprint of electricity there.
+That is with the exception of Northern Ireland, where infrared and storage heaters will be worse for the climate for some time because the carbon footprint of electricity there is a lot higher than in the rest of the UK.
 An independent review of the different models of high-heat retention storage heaters would be helpful.

 Whatever your choice, insulation is always going to be the first best move.